Show your confidence without uttering a word.

 You must’ve heard about the power posture, Amy Cuddy Ted talk is what you need to see right now if you haven’t.

 Alright, where are you sitting right now?
 How are you feeling at the moment?
 What’s your level of confidence?
-Let’s do an activity, spread your arms, stand straight, then have your first on your waist, if that wouldn’t be wired if anyone is around of course.
+Let’s do an activity, spread your arms, stand straight, then have your first on your waist if that wouldn’t be wired if anyone is around, of course.

-Actually posture is the baseline of the body language of confidence.
+Posture is the baseline of the body language of confidence.
 Nothing would fit into the context if you don’t attain this.
 Confident posture standing is a portrayal of confidence in a glance, the impression of a strong personality.

 6. Let the expression speak too

-Hence faces have a hard time trying to keep the pace with a lie.
+Hence faces have a hard time trying to keep pace with a lie.
 They’re sort of hard-wired to reveal the emotion, the truth that lies inside.

-A face could be called as the focal point of the body language of confidence.
+A face could be called the focal point of the body language of confidence.
 The more calm and relaxed your face is, the more confident you’ll look.